By Jessi Walker

 In-house systems are self-developed by a company to fully capture the corporations’ specific and individual needs and requirements.
 Internal software development consumes a lot of human and monetary resources, which means that in-house systems are more worthwhile for larger companies with special characteristics and unique process complexities.
 For SMEs on the other hand, a cost-benefit case is rather unlikely.
 This makes the decision for or against in-house system development more a question of preferences and capacities, and less a question of general expediency.

-It isn’t just the high resource requirements that discourages many from in-house development.
+It isn’t just the high resource requirements that discourage many from in-house development.
 Many organizations are simply not equipped to develop software that ensures the same quality they would expect from a mature, external software provider.
 Through poor software design and a lack of control or defined standards, in-house software quickly becomes vulnerable to data breaches.
-In contrast, the software offerings of external vendors have gone through intense alpha and beta testing phases before their initial release, receive ongoing updates and can rely on the intel of ongoing use cases and reportings from their clientele.
+In contrast, the software offerings of external vendors have gone through intense alpha and beta testing phases before their initial release, receive ongoing updates and can rely on the intel of ongoing use cases and reporting from their clientele.

 While both terminologies (legacy system and in-house system) were covered separately here, they are by no means mutually exclusive.
 If you have self-developed your own in-house system a while back that fails to capture present technology’s full potential, then it can basically be classified as a legacy in-house system.